 _________________________________

-** at the end of the Discogs list there is the “Grease” soundtrack a Sinatra album and a Nat King Cole album that I did not work on (I’m not THAT old!).
-They are included (by mistake) because my uncle, Lloyd Ulyate, played trombone on them.
+* On the Discogs list there is the “Grease” soundtrack a Sinatra album and a Nat King Cole album that I did not work on.
+Those albums are included (by mistake) because my uncle, Lloyd Ulyate, played trombone on them.